-Standalone Sentry is a separate appliance that acts as a gateway between devices and your ActiveSync-enabled email servers or backend resource.
+Standalone Sentry is a separate appliance that acts as a gateway between devices and your ActiveSyncenabled email servers or backend resource.
 Standalone Sentry can be configured for ActiveSync or AppTunnel, or as Kerberos Key Distribution Center Proxy (KKDCP) server.
-Standalone Sentry can be installed on premise on a

-MobileIron Appliance or a virtual appliance.
-Or, Standalone Sentry can be installed in the cloud on Microsoft Azure or on Amazon Web Service (AWS).
+Standalone Sentry can be installed on premise on a Appliance or a virtual appliance.
+Or, Standalone Sentry can be installed in the cloud on AWS and Microsoft Azure.